 The Best Gluten Free Flour For Cakes:

-I am a firm believer that you do not need to use an expensive flour blend to make cakes, cupcakes, loaf cakes, or quick bread.
+You do not need an expensive flour blend to make cakes, cupcakes, loaf cakes, or quick bread.
 As I mentioned above, with cookies, you can use a less expensive gluten free flour blend to make these items.

-Tip: When using gluten free flour, you need to let the batter sit for 20-30 minutes so the rice flour can soften.
+Tip: When using gluten free flour, let the batter sit for 20-30 minutes so the rice flour can soften.

-King Arthur Measure For Measure - I used this flour in combination with some almond flour to make the Gluten Free Lemon Cake pictured above.
-I also love this flour for my Gluten Free Vanilla Cake recipe, which is also featured in this Gluten Free Wedding Cake recipe.
+King Arthur Measure For Measure – I used this flour with some almond flour to make the Gluten Free Lemon Cake pictured above.
+I also love this flour for my Gluten Free Vanilla Cake recipe, which is featured in this Gluten Free Wedding Cake recipe.

 Cup4Cup - This is a nice flour blend that works well for cakes.
 It is more expensive than the King Arthur Measure For Measure, so I don't use it this often for cake.

-Authentic Foods Steve's Cake Flour - I have only tested this new flour blend once in my Gluten Free Banana Cupcakes recipe, and it worked really well.
-This blend is not cheap, but if you are concerned about grit or if you don't like the less expensive brands, use this for cakes and muffins.
-I found I needed about 3 tablespoon to ¼ cup less of this flour than other blends.
+Authentic Foods Steve’s Cake Flour – I have only tested this new flour blend once in my Gluten Free Banana Cupcakes recipe, and it worked well.
+This blend is not cheap, but if you are concerned about grit or if you don’t like the less expensive brands, use this for cakes and muffins.
+I needed about 3 TBSP to 1/4 cup less of this flour than other blends.

 Pillsbury Gluten Free Flour - This flour was a big surprise.
 I have tested it in most of my Gluten Free Mug Cakes recipes, and it worked so well!